-For frugal people, a well-paid loan is the best way to get a positive credit score.
+For economic people, a well-paid loan is the best way to get a positive credit score.
 What’s best is that you can use your loan in case of emergency or if you want to start a small business venture.

 4. Bring Packed Lunch to Work

-This is a very sensible tip that is difficult to do, simply because:
+It is a very sensible tip that is difficult to do, simply because:

 - You have no time to prepare your lunch,

 Buying lunch makes you miss out on the easiest way to save money.
 A P100 meal can be as much as two cooked meals.
 Buy a can of flaked tuna-in-can if you do not consider yourself a cook.
-It is definitely more affordable; plus it is tasty and healthy!
+It is definitely more affordable.
+Plus, it is tasty and healthy!

 5. Use Available Resources in the Office

 Call center offices usually have free coffee.
-If you love coffee but not into the costly Starbucks drinks, then have it in your office.
+If you love coffee but are not into the costly Starbucks drinks, then have it in your office.